zoroqi/srid.ca/imported/AC600M USB WiFi Adapter.md

 Bus 001 Device 011: ID 0bda:c811 Realtek Semiconductor Corp.
 802.11ac NIC
 ```

-Which led me to [this post](https://askubuntu.com/questions/1162974/wireless-usb-adapter-0bdac811-realtek-semiconductor-corp) that indicated that I needed to use the [`8821cu`](https://github.com/brektrou/rtl8821CU) Linux driver for this particular hardware.
+Which led me to [this post](https://askubuntu.com/questions/1162974/wireless-usb-adapter-0bdac811-realtek-semiconductor-corp) that indicated that I needed to use the [`8821cu`](https://github.com/brektrou/rtl8821CU) (matching what's on the mini CD) Linux driver for this particular hardware.

 ## Configuring NixOS